alejandrohdez00/alejandrohdez00.github.io/_posts/2024-10-27-creativity-recombination.md

 <!add images!

-## The dynamics of Creativity
+## Dynamics of Creativity

-Now, let's dive into the tricky part: how creativity actually works in practice, how we create things that are both novel and high-quality.
+Now, let's dive into the tricky part: how creativity may work in practice, how we create things that are both novel and high-quality, what is its essence.

 When I was young and creating my own stories and worlds, I intuitively understood creativity as transformations in a high-dimensional space.
 I am not any genious, of course I didn't know what a was a high-dimensional space then, but I intuitively knew I was taking my existing knowledge and transforming it until it satisfied what I now understand as my internal aesthetic fitness function.